syjdev/HorizontalParallaxScrollView/README.md

 ## License

-SYParallaxScrollView is available under the MIT license.
+HorizontalParallaxScrollView is available under the MIT license.
 See the LICENSE file for more info.